-As Imran Khans gets set to dial Modi, India to seek verifiable action against terrorists
+As Imran Khan gets set to dial Modi, India to seek verifiable action against terrorists

 New Delhi, Feb 28: India is set to ask Pakistan for credible and verifiable action that Pakistan has taken against the terrorists and proxies that operate on its soil.